msg-CareerPaths/csharp-training/chapters/500-unit-tests.md

 Create a xUnit test project for the previous application that you worked on, by adding a new tests project in the same solution.
 The test project name and folder structure,test class and method names should respect the recomended naming conventions.
 Add a test class for the ProductCategoryController and test the following:
- - Test if the GetAsync(int id) method returns a NotFound result if the given id does not exists in the controller categories list.
+ - Test if the GetAsync(int id) method returns a NotFound result if the given id does not exists in the categories list.
- - Test if the GetAsync(int id) method returns a product category result if a given input id param exists in the controller categories list.
+ - Test if the GetAsync(int id) method returns a product category result if a given input id param exists in the categories list.

 Use [Mock](https://softchris.github.io/pages/dotnet-moq.html#creating-our-first-mock) package to mock repositories\services.